 The .45-70 Government is a reliable old war horse with a loyal following, particularly among American hunters (and I’m one of them).
 In certain situations, the cartridge really excels.
-After all, the .45-70 got that great reputation as a bear defense round among guides in Alaska and Canada because hunters can count on it when the chips are down.
+After all, the .45-70 got that great reputation as a Brown/Grizzly bear defense round among guides in Alaska and Canada because hunters can count on it when the chips are down (that’s why it’s nicknamed the guide gun).
 Additionally, thousands of American Bison (to say nothing about untold numbers of deer, elk, moose, and other North American big game) have fallen to hunters using the cartridge over the years, which gives the .45-70 a certain amount of appeal to people nostalgic for particular aspects of the Old West.

 Heck, if you’re looking for a cartridge that represents classic Americana, then the .45-70 Government ranks right up there with the .30-06 Springfield, the .30-30 Winchester, and the .45 Colt.
 Additionally, Tom Selleck’s use of a Sharps Buffalo Rifle in Quigley Down Under (even though he actually used a .45-110 cartridge in the movie) helped reignite interest in old black powder cartridges and rifles in the general hunting population and further enhanced the reputation of the .45-70.

 For these reasons, it’s not surprising at all that many hunters have a desire to hunt Cape Buffalo with the .45-70.
 With all this in mind, I completely understand why someone would want to use their .45-70 on a Cape Buffalo hunt, particularly if they’d already taken an American Bison with the same rifle.

 However, before you decide to bring your Shiloh Sharps or Marlin Model 1895 on a Cape buffalo hunting safari, consider the following questions first.